 5. Wild Rice

 This type of rice is actually not rice at all, but the seed of aquatic grass.
-It's high in protein, fiber, and minerals like zinc and magnesium.
-However, it has a high glycemic index so you'll want to avoid it if you have diabetes.
+It’s high in protein, fiber, and minerals like zinc and magnesium.
+However, it has a high glycemic index, so you’ll want to avoid it if you have diabetes.

 6. Sticky rice